 So how would you exactly define science fiction?
 Don’t worry if you didn’t come up with a suitable answer.
 It is actually very difficult to describe.

 A sci-fi movie or a novel is largely built upon logical writing about alternative worlds.
 A good sci-fi can spark our imagination, motivate us to pursue them, but also warn and raise questions about the impending risks.
 So here are our 15 favorite sci-fi books to read this year.

 Author: Cory Doctorow

 The conjuncture of this adult sci-fi novel is a near future utopia, where people are voluntarily walking away from most of the social interaction due to the fatten toxic political and social environment.
-The walkaways are opting out of the so called “work for food” and living in polluted, hazardous areas in one corner of the world instead.
+The walkaways are opting out of the so-called “work for food” and living in polluted, hazardous areas in one corner of the world instead.

 The number of poor people is reducing day by day, and a lot of jobs are now being taken away by machine automation.
 Instead of making amends, riches treat “walkaways” like they are the main culprits.

-The story revolves around three characters; Hubert Espinoza, also known as “Hubert, Etc” (because of 19 middle names), Seth, friend of Hubert, and Natalie Redwater, a rich girl who convinces both Hubert and Seth to walkaway from the day to day world.
+The story revolves around three characters; Hubert Espinoza, also known as “Hubert, Etc” (because of 19 middle names), Seth, a friend of Hubert, and Natalie Redwater, a rich girl who convinces both Hubert and Seth to walkaway from the day to day world.

 Image Courtesy: MCD

 Author: Jeff VanderMeer